BernieSumption/wp-geo-big-map/readme.txt

 = Using WP-Geo Big Map with other themes =

-WP-Geo Big Map is designed to work with the Twenty Ten theme.
-When posts are viewed within an iframe, the CSS class "post-only" is added to the HTML body tag.
-The WP-Geo Big Map stylesheet contains rules that hide navigation elements and change the page width.
+WP-Geo Big Map has been tested with the Twenty Ten and Twenty Eleven themes that ship with WordPress.
+When posts are viewed within an iframe, the parameter postonly=true is added to the URL.
+This triggers JavaScript that hides everything except the post.
+In order to be compatible with this process, your theme must ensure that the post content is inside the first element on the page with the CSS class "post".

-If you use another theme, you may have to change the CSS rules to hide unwanted page elements when in the map iframes.

 == Installation ==